oddbird/cascading-color-system/README.md

 Mode can be toggled with a button:

 - `[data-ccs-input="mode"]`:
-  a button to toggle light/dark modes
+  A button to toggle light/dark modes

 Or mode can be set explicitly using radio inputs:

 - `[data-ccs-input="light-mode"]`:
-  set light mode when checked
+  Set light mode when checked
 - `[data-ccs-input="dark-mode"]`:
-  set dark mode when checked
+  Set dark mode when checked
 - `[data-ccs-input="auto-mode"]`:
-  unset explicit mode when checked, and fallback on browser/operating-system settings
+  Unset explicit mode when checked, and fallback on browser/operating-system settings

 #### Themes & Values: